demeter-run/up/stage2/README.md

 ### Define your Terraform backend

 Add a `backend.tf` file in the stage1 directory and include your particular backend configuration.
-For example:
+If you run `bin/bootstrap-cloud` the `backend.tf` should be automatically generated.
+For example AWS S3 backend configuration:

 ```tf
 terraform {